nosana-ci/docs.nosana.io/docs/hosts/grid-windows.md

 ### Run Podman API

-This command can be used to start Podman service on port 8080, so our Nosana Node can reach it.
+This command can be used to start Podman service on port 8080, so our GPU Hosts can reach it.
 This is also already done by the `register.sh` script in the final step, so this step is optional:

 ```sh:no-line-numbers